 We are looking forward to working with more venues, partners and groups over the next few months and years.

 “Strictly it isn’t - but it IS strictly good for you and pensioners on Wearside and Tyneside can prove it.
-They are getting fitter and learning to prevent falls by taking to the dance floor in a programme called Fall On Your Feet.
+They are getting fitter and learning to prevent falls by taking to the dance floor in a programme called Falling On Your Feet.
 They say it IS helping their mobility.
 BBC Newcastle’s Alisha Jackson joined a session in Sunderland, where she met creative producer, Sam Burgess.”

 Dance can help:

+And our Falling on your Feet dancers make new friends while having fun and getting fit.
 If you would like to know more do contact our team on 0191 241 4931 or email [email protected]